ImagineInfinity/Ideas/Ethics.md

 "Disrespect" = Reducing dignity of a person.
 Maybe not the best word.
 What about "injustice"?

 "Person": I'm using the word "person", but you may extend this to include other animals too.
+Person here refers to a moral subject.

 "Control": Removing choice, reducing autonomy.
 Appearently philosphers call it violence...